flynx/diff.js/README.md

 		"B": "blond"
 	},
 	{
+		// note this path, we'll explain it a bit later...
 		"path": ["skills", [[2, 0], [2, 1]]],
+		// also note that either A or B can be omited...
 		"B": [
 			"guitar"
 		]
 	},
+	// this change might look redundant but it is not...
 	{
 		"path": ["skills", "length"],
 		"A": 2,